Matt Harvey: 2012

 After an injury to staff ace Johan Santana and replacements to the Mets' major-league rotation failed to turn in quality starts, general manager Sandy Alderson and Mets manager Terry Collins backtracked and decided to promote Harvey to the majors, ending his stay with the Bisons with a 7–5 record and 3.68 ERA.
 Harvey stayed in the rotation for the remainder of the season as the fifth starter.

 In Harvey's debut, a July 26 start against the Arizona Diamondbacks at Chase Field in Phoenix, Arizona, he pitched 5 1/3 innings, giving up three hits and three walks while recording 11 strikeouts.
 Harvey recorded his first major-league strikeout against the first batter he faced, Gerardo Parra of the Diamondbacks.
 He then had his first major league hit, a two-out double off of Wade Miley in the top of the following inning.
 Harvey set a Mets franchise record for strikeouts in a pitching debut (11) and became the first player in modern baseball history (since 1900) to strike out 10 or more batters and get two hits in his major-league debut.
 After the game, Mets manager Terry Collins said:

-In his second major-league start, against the San Francisco Giants, Harvey pitched six innings, gave up two earned runs, three walks and struck out seven in his first loss.
+In his second major-league start, Harvey pitched six innings against the San Francisco Giants, gave up two earned runs, three walks and struck out seven in his first loss.
 His 18 total strikeouts were a Mets record for a rookie over his first two games of his career.
 After three straight losses, Harvey was able to earn his second win against the Cincinnati Reds on August 16.
 In his next two starts, Harvey got a no-decision and a win against the Rockies and Phillies, respectively.
 Both were quality starts and he struck out 15 combined in the games.
-Over his first 15 at-bats in seven starts, he posted impressive batting numbers with a .462 average, two doubles and three runs batted in (RBIs).
+Over his first 15 plate appearances in seven starts, he posted impressive batting numbers, with a .462 average, two doubles and three runs batted in (RBIs).

 Harvey then went on to lose his next two starts and record a no-decision in his last outing of the season on September 19.
 Despite more opportunities to pitch, Mets management ended his season due to an innings-pitched limit.
 He finished his inaugural season with a 3–5 record, a 2.73 ERA over 10 starts in which he pitched 59 1/3 innings and recorded 70 strikeouts.
 He surrendered 42 hits and 26 walks.